-Tofu is a soy bean food product that is widely used in Japanese and other East Asian cuisine.
+Tofu is a soy bean food product that is widely used in Japanese and other East Asian cuisines.
 It is typically made by coagulating soy milk (also known as 'soya milk') and pressing or shaping the resulting mixture into textured blocks.
-High in protein and iron, it is often used as a healthy/vegetarian alternative to meat and other proteins, but in many Asian countries it is also prized for its wide range of textures and delicate flavours.
+High in protein and iron, it is often used as a healthy/vegetarian alternative to meat and other proteins, but in many Asian countries, it is also prized for its wide range of textures and delicate flavours.
 Although soy milk is by far the most popular choice for producing tofu, it can also be made with other ingredients, such as sesame seeds and almonds.

 If you are curious about tofu calories and calorie content, you will be pleased to know that tofu is something of a 'win-win' food.
-Not only are the calories in tofu relatively low, but what calories there are are composed mainly of protein, iron, calcium, and polyunsaturated fats.
+Not only are the calories in tofu relatively low, but what calories there are composed mainly of protein, iron, calcium, and polyunsaturated fats.